Nike Swim Camp at the University of Vermont Burlington, Vermont

 - Every camper is eligible to receive merit-based prizes during camp

-Gerry Cournoyer enters his 13th year at the helm of the swimming and diving program at the University of Vermont in 2012-13.Read Full Bio
+Gerry Cournoyer enters his 14th year at the helm of the swimming and diving program at the University of Vermont in 2013-14.Read Full Bio

 Cournoyer took over the swimming program in 2000 and inherited a team that had only three combined wins in the five years prior to his arrival.
 The Catamounts went 0-12 in his first year, but their record has climbed steadily, increasing each year along the way.

-Vermont is coming off an 8-4 record last season and a fourth place finish at the America East Championships.
-It marked the fifth straight season that the Catamounts finished fourth or higher at the league championship.
-Also during the year sophomore Claudia Etherington posted one of the top 10 fastest times in the 200 backstroke in the nation.
+Vermont finished with an 8-4 record in 2011-12, and earned a fourth place finish at the America East Championships.
+During the year, sophomore Claudia Etherington posted one of the top 10 fastest times in the 200 backstroke in the nation.

 During the 2010-11 season, the Cats went 9-6, posting their sixth straight season of nine wins or more.
 The Catamounts also ended last season receiving votes in the final CollegeSwimming.com Mid-Major Dual Meet Poll.